 Choosing the Right Wax Blend

 I considered using paraffin wax because in my experience, it tends to take candle dye better than soy or beeswax.
-Since the primary purpose of this candle was to get a true black shade, I think it would have worked well here but I almost always use a soy/beeswax blend for candle molds and I went with my usual routine on this one.
+Since the primary purpose of this candle was to get a true black shade, I think it would have worked well here but I have been using a soy/beeswax blend for candle molds so I went with my usual routine on this one.

 While soy wax is typically used for container candles, beeswax provides a harder consistency necessary for a candle that stands on its own without a container.
 However, I find that working with beeswax alone to be a bit challenging so I prefer to add a small amount of soy wax to soften it and make it easier to work with.